spawnmarvel/quickguides/amqp/RequestRenewExample/README.md

 1. **Generate on Host A (Secure Machine)**
    - Create private key and CSR
    - Send CSR to Certificate Authority (CA)
+   - Or generate cert and key local

 2. **Get Signed Certificate**
    - CA signs and returns the certificate
+   - Or sign the cert and key local

 3. **Transfer to App Host (Host B)**
    - Securely copy private key and certificate
    - Use secure methods: `scp`, `rsync` over SSH
+   - Verify that cert and key matches and that all atributtes are present

 ### Important Notes